briankoser/sfc-listeners-guide/episodes/0288-the-sfc-time-loop-lost-part-25.md

   - number: 34

 celebrity_promo: Damon Lindelof and Carlton Cuse
+countdowns:
+  episodes:
+    title: Top 16 LOST episodes (not in any particular order, except for 1-3)
+    matt:
+      list:
+        - The Constant
+        - Through the Looking Glass Parts 1 and 2
+        - Walkabout
+      extra:
+        - Exodus Parts 1 and 2
+        - Lockdown
+        - Live Together, Die Alone
+        - The Brig
+        - The Man Behind the Curtain
+        - The Shape of Things to Come
+        - Jughead
+        - LeFleur
+        - LA X
+        - What They Died For
+        - The End
+        - The Other 48 Days
+        - The Pilot
+  seasons:
+    title: Top 6 LOST Seasons
+    ben:
+      list:
+        - Season 6
+        - Season 2
+        - Season 5
+        - Season 3
+        - Season 1
+        - Season 4
+    matt:
+      list:
+        - Season 6
+        - Season 4
+        - Season 5
+        - Season 2
+        - Season 3
+        - Season 1
 quotes:
   - time: "16:27"
     context: After the pilot, Matt thought the monster on the island was a dinosaur, which did not interest him.